How Much Do Hurricane Shutters Cost?

 Labor and Permits

-Homeowners can choose from several materials to protect from storm damage: wood, metal, fabric, aluminum, or plastic.
+Homeowners can choose from several materials to protect their windows from storm damage: wood, metal, fabric, aluminum, or plastic.
 Plywood is the least expensive and least permanent, with a cost of $2 to $6 per square foot.
 From there, the prices vary between $5 and $60 per square foot, with electric roll-down metal shutters being the most expensive.

 Shutter Composition, Type, and Style

 A hurricane shutter for windows can come in all shapes and sizes, which is helpful for homeowners who prefer to choose a shutter that suits their house style or offers maximum protection.
 Bahama, accordion, roll-up, colonial, and fabric are some of the top choices.
 Most of these shutters are permanent fixtures that remain in place for aesthetic purposes (like the Bahama shutters), but others can be folded away when they’re not in use or removed entirely.
 Permanent shutters are typically more costly than temporary options.
 A popular example is colonial shutters, which cost between $220 and $345 to install.
 Hurricane screens can be put up and taken down between seasons, and these cost significantly less at $115 to $240.
 For homeowners who need a particular finish or special mounting hardware, the costs will also increase.
 The same is true if the shutters homeowners choose require a special storm bar to be installed to ensure the shutters remain in place during a storm.